dabeaz-course/practical-python/Notes/04_Classes_objects/02_Inheritance.md

 want.
 You can write all-custom code.
 You can use someone's third party package.
 You swap out one third-party package for a different package when you find a better one.
-It doesn't matter--none of your application code will break as long as you preserve keep the interface.
+It doesn't matter--none of your application code will break as long as you preserve the interface.
 That's a powerful idea and it's one of the reasons why you might consider inheritance for something like this.